-After 3-4 minutes, the road leads to the church of Saint Luke, where you should park.
-From there you can see the small island of Kolokytha, where thousands of gulls nest.
-Also, you can discern at the north, the Byzantine chapel of Saint Fokas, which was built in honour of the Byzantine emperor Nicephorus Phocas for liberating Crete from the Arabs in 961 AD.
+After a brief 3-4 minute journey, you will arrive at the church of Saint Luke, where it’s recommended to park.
+From here, you can see Kolokytha island, home to thousands of nesting gulls.
+The north reveals the Byzantine chapel of Saint Fokas, built to honor Byzantine emperor Nicephorus Phocas who freed Crete from the Arabs in 961 AD.

 Kolokytha beach is located on the eastern side of the Greek island of Crete, near the town of Elounda.